 International students at Lock Haven University who are F-1 student visa holders have

 an opportunity to work off-campus only when given permission and authorization through

-the Institute for International Studies.
-All students interested in working off-campus
+the Center for Global Engagement.
+All students interested in working off-campus should

-should make an appointment with John Gradel, Assistant Director, to discuss the options
+make an appointment with John Gradel, Assistant Director, to discuss the options below

 Curricular Practical Training (CPT)

 Immigration regulations for F-1 visa holders allow off-campus work permission called Curricular Practical Training (CPT).
 At Lock Haven University this is allowed for 1 semester or 4 months total of full-time work for approved internship, practicum, or independent study experiences that are an “integral part of the established curriculum.”
 Additional months are given only if required by the academic department.
 Please note that tuition charges will apply to your student account for the academic course being taken under CPT.

 In order to qualify for CPT, you must: